mugilankani/Review-Club/README.md

 1. Users can signup & log in to Review Club to create a profile.
 2. Logged-in users can browse existing reviews or create new ones.
-3. Reviews can be categorized, rated, and tagged for easy discovery.
-4. Users can comment on and discuss reviews.
-5. Admin can manage content and users to maintain community quality.
+3. Admin can manage content and users to maintain community quality.

 ## Technologies Used